MarwanNour/SEAL-FYP-Logistic-Regression/README.md

 ### Tree Method
 The tree method for evaluating polynomials uses `log(D)` multiplications and additions where `D` is the degree of the polynomial.
 This functions faster than Horner's method since it requires less operations which also allow us to have a lower `poly_modulus_degree` and smaller Modulus Chain.

+## Logistic Regression

+The goal of this project is eventually to implement a logistic regression model that could work over encrypted data.
+The dataset used is `pulsar_stars.csv` simply because it was easy to use: the features are integers and the labels are at the last column 0s and 1s.
+To use this dataset properly the features matrix has to be standardized, that is why I built a `standard_scaler` function that performs `(value - mean )/ standard_deviation` over the values of the features matrix.
+I have also provided helper functions for transforming the CSV file into a matrix of floats.

+### Normal LR
+This version of Logistic Regression has the functions:
+- `sigmoid`: returns the sigmoid of a value
+- `predict`: returns the sigmoid of the linear transformation between the features and the weights
+- `cost_function`: returns the cost
+- `update_weights` or Gradient Descent: returns the updated weights
+- `train`: returns the new weights and the cost history after a certain number of iterations of training

+### SEAL CKKS LR
+This version of Logistic Regression works on encrypted data using the CKKS scheme.
+It has the same functions as the normal logistic regression code except they have been modified to work using the SEAL functions.
+Since there is no way to write the sigmoid function `1/(1 + e^-value)` in SEAL because there are no division and exponential operation in HE, an approximation of it is required.
+The polynomial approximation used here is based on the finding in the paper https://eprint.iacr.org/2018/074.pdf and is of the form:
+- `f3(x) = 0.5 + 1.20096(x/8) - 0.81562(x/8)^3` with a polynomial of degree 3
+- `f7(x) = 0.5 + 1.73496(x/8) - 4.19407(x/8)^3 + 5.43402(x/8)^5 - 2.50739(x/8)^7` with a polynomial of degree 7
+The polynomial approximation of the sigmoid function can be evaluated with the polynomial evaluation methods: Horner's and Tree method.

 ## About the example files